Opentrons/opentrons/api/docs/v2/new_modules.rst

 Module and Labware Compatibility
 --------------------------------

-It's up to you to make sure that the labware and modules you load make sense together.
+It's your responsibility to ensure the labware and modules you load work together.
 The Protocol API won't raise a warning or error if you load a nonsensical combination, like a tube rack on a Thermocycler.

 For further information on what combinations are possible, see the support article `What labware can I use with my modules? <https://support.opentrons.com/s/article/What-labware-can-I-use-with-my-modules>`_